SimplyDifficult/Signature-Verification/ReadMe.txt

 1.
-The database could not be uploaded on intinno due to size limit as its size is 1.4 GB.
-I am uploading the database online in google drive.
-The link will be mailed.
-Untar in the folder where src folder is present.

-2.
 To run the program type the following on console

 $ g++ `pkg-config --cflags opencv` -I ./ main.cpp Methods.cpp Classifier.cpp `pkg-config --libs opencv`